5 Financial Questions Before Becoming a Full-Time Freelancer

 Becoming a full-time freelancer is not something to be rushed.
-You have to weigh in every possibility–may it be positive or negative.
+You have to weigh in every possibility–whether positive or negative.
 Nobody wants to think about the possible negative turn of events, but it pays to be ready.

-Once you can confidently answer these questions positively, then you can set sail towards becoming a full-time freelancer.
+Once you can confidently answer these questions positively, you can set sail toward becoming a full-time freelancer.

 In case of a financial emergency to pay certain bills, do know that Cash Mart is just a few clicks away.
 Cash Mart is an online lending company that also helps freelancers in times of cash need.
 Your online loan application, processing, and repayment at Cash Mart will be a breeze.